 Garnishments are made on earnings leftover after all legally required deductions are made.
 The actual amount of any garnishment will depend on the amount of debt owed and income earned.

-Depending on where you work, you may be able to opt into a variety of benefits, and have these costs automatically deducted from your paycheck.
+Depending on where you work, you may be able to opt into a variety of benefits.
+Typically, these costs are automatically deducted from your paycheck.

-If you sign up for your employer-provided health insurance, at least some of the cost is likely to come out of your paycheck.
+If you sign up for your employer-provided health insurance, at least some of the cost is likely to be a type of paycheck deduction.

 Under the Affordable Care Act, employers with 50 employees or more must offer affordable health insurance.
 As part of an employee’s compensation package, many companies will pay half, or another percentage, of the insurance premiums.
 The employee’s portion of those premiums is represented on a pay stub as a deduction.